majdlatah/microservices_project/README.md

 The project includes a simple implementation of pizza-delivery microservices.

-We used Connexion framework to implement our REST API.
+We used Connexion framework to implement our REST APIs.

 These microsevices were delpoyed on our local Ubuntu 14.04 Server, which runs an MySQL database.